thomaswilburn/itc298-materials/intro_to_node/npm_basics.rst

     This is the hello.js module
     Hello, Thomas!

 Two things happened here that are important: first, when we loaded our secondary module from hello.js, all the code inside of it ran.
-Even though loading modules requires file loading and other processes that are normally asynchronous, it's considered synchronous for ease-of-use in Node.
+Even though reading and parsing files are normally async, they're considered synchronous when you call ``require()`` for ease-of-use in Node.
 So any code we insert there has a chance to initialize itself before it is used by another module, but this initialization is a one-time thing.

 Second, we can transfer functions and other values from one module to another using the ``module.exports`` object, which is created for us in Node.
 In this case, we assigned an object to this value, so that the ``say`` function would be available in index.js.
 However, you can assign anything to ``module.exports``, including functions, strings, numbers, and booleans.
 You don't have to assign anything: if you don't, the module will return ``undefined`` when it's required.